cp3402-students/project-team-03/deployment.md

 Step 2: After completeing you work do a commit with a description and then push it to the main branch.

-Step 3: Update your post in the chat syaing you have finished working on your files.
+Step 3: Update your post in the chat saying you have finished working on your files.